aleen42/PersonalWiki/projectManagement/time/time.md

 > answer: <strong>*Project documents update.*</strong>

-- After working with key stakeholders to define activities and calculate their resources, the next process in project time management is to:
+- After working with key stakeholders to define activities and calculate their resources, the next process in project time management is to what?
     - develop the schedule.
     - determine their dependencies.
     - control the schedule.